 Best Overall: Tide Cleaners

 Yes, the brand behind the detergent on your shelf can also pick up your dirty clothes and wash them—at least in select markets.
-The company has franchises in more than 171 locations around the United States, with many offering free pickup and delivery for dry cleaning and wash-and-fold services.
+The company has franchises in nearly 200 locations around the United States, with many offering free pickup and delivery for dry cleaning and wash-and-fold services.